Frequently Asked Questions

 At Starling, creativity helps us connect — with ourselves, with other people, and with new ways of thinking and being in the world.
 It's a space to explore, feel seen, and just be you.

-• In order to attend a session you need to sign-up to our newslestter:
+In order to stay up-to-date about our sessions you can sign-up to our newslestter:

 Email Newsletter: https://starlingcio.org/sign-up